-Our clinic works with highly professional and educated surgeons.
-They have 10-15 years of experience in the field of plastic and reconstructive surgery.
-They perform over 3.000 surgeries per year.
+Our team of 12 plastic surgeons has 10-15 years of experience in the field in total performing over 3.000 different plastic surgeries per year.
 Moreover, our surgeons are members of various prestigious surgical societies both Lithuanian and international.

 What are varicose veins?
 What are the types of varicose veins?